 To the unique way without soldering, wiring or terminals, a circuit constantly change, expand and improve, has impressed me from the beginning!
 The photo below includes my ‘homebrew’ and replica blocks that I made using Lectron System blank blocks and covers.

-A photo of two of Mr. Stabe’s Lectron System creations made in 2015: An FM Stereo receiver block and a Short Wave receiver block.
-These were both gifted to the Lectron.Info museum.
+The photo below shows one of Mr. Stabe’s Lectron System creations made in 2014: A Short Wave receiver block.
+Both blocks were gifted to the Lectron.Info museum.

 Thank you Mr. Stabe for all that you have done to further the advancement and development of the Lectron System!